The afternoon began with beautiful music performed by the Sea Kelpies (Rusty E phemeris and Susan Lind).

 Festival and Events Committees: While one group focuses on mounting our traditional fall Festival events, others are seeking to expand programming – such as the new Music Committee

-This team plays a key role in promoting events, facilitating collaborative ma
+Marketing Committee: This team plays a key role in promoting events, facilitating collaborative marketing, and supporting fundraising

 Alton Mill Gallery Committee: We need people to assist us in developing the Alton Mill Gallery into a vibrant arts destination.